sumantasam1990/SumantaDBClass/README.md

 # SumantaDBClass
-You can use dbClass for CRUD Operations.
+You can boost your CRUD Operations using dbClass.

 Example: